J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Perennial from creeping rhizomes, with scented, fuzzy, arrowhead-shaped leaves.

 Moist places and chaparral, central California.
+Zone 8.
 Strikingly beautiful and

 tolerates poor conditions.
 Germinates in 1 - 4 weeks.